Incetro/progress-view/README.md

 ## Usage <a name="Usage"></a>

-To use a *ProgressView*, all you will need is to import `ProgressView` module into your swift file:
+To use a *ProgressView*, all you need is to import `ProgressView` module into your swift file:

 ```swift
 import ProgressView
 ```

-There are two types of progress view in *ProgressView*.
 There are two types: `ProgressBar` and `ProgressRing`.
 Both of them have similar properties and methods.
 Public properties are designed to customize the desired appearance, fill animation and property `progress` to get current progress value.

 ```swift
 /// ProgressBar instance